btcpayserver/btcpayserver-doc/docs/Development/Plugins.md

   |_ BTCPayServer.Plugins.Template
 ```

-Before starting, rename `BTCPayServer.Plugins.Template` to the name of your plugin of your chose.
+Before starting, rename `BTCPayServer.Plugins.Template` to the name of your plugin.
 Also rename the `BTCPayServer.Plugins.Template/BTCPayServer.Plugins.Template.csproj` file.

 In the csproj file, customize the plugin information, for example: